Estimating the Empowerment of Language Model Agents: Discussion

 \section{Discussion}

-Our study introduces EELMA, a novel algorithm that provides a goal-agnostic evaluation of LM-agent capability using an information-theoretic approach based on empowerment.
-We show that these EELMA estimates consistently correlate with goal-averaged performance across diverse experimental setups and agent configurations.
-Thus, EELMA gives a goal-agnostic measure of agent capability.
-Unlike conventional evaluation benchmarks, our method requires no explicit goal annotations.
-Future research could extend this method to multi-agent scenarios.

-\textbf{Applicability to Multimodal Models} Our EELMA approach is easily adaptable to multimodal language models such as VLM~\cite{lin2024vilapretrainingvisuallanguage}.
-In particular, the EELMA estimator can integrate representations embeddings of various modalities, such as vision embeddings~\cite{radford2021clip}, and audio embeddings~\cite{baevski2020wav2vec} as the additional inputs to the language embedding, while adhering to the rest part of original algorithm.
-We consider this as promising direction for future research.

-\textbf{Power Seeking Behavior} Although high empowerment does not necessarily mean that the agent is power-seeking, quantifying empowerment provides a useful metric for characterizing and formalizing such behaviors without requiring explicit labels from external validators (e.g., humans), an approach not yet explored.
-For example, agent's during goal-rewarded reinforcement learning can be regarded as power seeking.
-As depicted in Figure \ref{fig:figure8}, empowerment-based preliminary screening via EELMA could be a valuable tool for detecting potential influential behaviors and quantifying power-seeking tendency in agent-based systems, which pose significant safety risks~\cite{turner2021power}
+We propose EELMA, an information-theoretic, goal-agnostic approach to evaluating LM-agent capabilities grounded in empowerment.
+Our experiments show that EELMA produces robust empowerment estimates that consistently correlate with performance across diverse setups and agent configurations, \cam{suggesting its potential as a complementary, goal-agnostic evaluation signal in settings where task rewards are unavailable.} We also illustrate how empowerment can be useful for automatically detecting influential actions such as authentication in \cam{realistic open-ended} environments.
+For additional discussion of multimodal extensions and experiments on power-seeking behavior, see the \emph{Extra Discussions} in Appendix~\ref{appendix:extradiscussion}.

-\textbf{Limitations} The scope of our work is limited to the empowerment metric, which quantifies an agent's control over future states based on the number of options (alternative futures) the agent can meaningfully access or influence.
-However, having more options does not always translate directly into greater power.
+\textbf{Limitations of Empowerment.} The scope of our work is limited to the empowerment metric, which quantifies an agent's control over future states based on the number of options (alternative futures) the agent can meaningfully access or influence.
+However, having more options does not always translate directly into greater capability.
 For instance, having one strong job offer can be more advantageous than multiple poor offers during salary negotiations.
-Additionally, empowerment does not capture other forms of power, such as indirect power, i.e., influence over other agents' beliefs, decisions, and actions.
+Additionally, empowerment does not capture other forms of capability, such as indirect influence over other agents' beliefs, decisions, and actions.